-A new process is being introduced from 1 December 2018 by Eden District Council to ensure that any personal data for example such as names, addresses or contact information is redacted (removed) before people view planning files in person at its Penrith offices.
+A new process is being introduced from 1 December 2018 by Eden District Council to ensure that any personal data, for example, names, addresses, or contact information, is redacted (removed) before people view planning files in person at its Penrith offices.

-The Council is keen to maintain this important service however and as of the 1 December 2018, each planning file will be redacted in line with the Council’s Redaction Policy prior to being viewed.
-Alternatively, planning applications can be viewed on the Council’s online planning register using the simple search function.
+The Council is keen to maintain this important service, however, and as of the 1 December 2018, the Council will redact each planning file, in line with the Council’s Redaction Policy, prior to viewing.
+Alternatively, you can view planning applications on the Council’s online planning register using the simple search function.

-If no prior notice is given, then please note that there will be a delay of up to one hour before a file can be viewed, whilst any personal information is redacted.
-Please note that the one hour timescale may be longer for larger or major planning applications.
+If no prior notice is given, please note that there will be a delay of up to one hour before you can view a file whilst we redact any personal information.
+Please note that the one-hour timescale may be longer for larger or major planning applications.